AaravArora3835/Cybersecurity-HomeLab/README.md

 > 📘 **Note:**
 > This repository documents my **step-by-step learning journey** in building a cybersecurity home lab.
 > It includes both **daily notes** (what I tried, what broke, how I fixed it) and **polished lab reports** (formal write-ups with results and conclusions).
-> The goal is to show not just what I accomplished, but **how I learned and solved problems along the way** — valuable for both college applications and professional interviews.
+> The goal is to show not just what I accomplished, but **how I learned and solved problems along the way**.

 **Purpose:**